railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 The objective in this detour is not to detail the whole methodology, but to describe the supporting tools provided by OpenERP's :mod:`project_gtd` module.

-Not everything that is urgent is necessarily important
+Not Everything that is Urgent is Necessarily Important
 ------------------------------------------------------

 The first modification brought by the module to the basic OpenERP system is a separation of the